ECiceraro/Unit-2-Project/README.md

 ## Acknowledgements

   * Thank you to my homework group for support.
-  * Special thanks to Dan for helping see it through the night before deployment with bug hunting a few weird bugs.
+  * Special thanks to Meredith and Dan for helping see it through the night before deployment with bug hunting a few weird bugs.